 This annual music and arts festival that spans three days in spring is a popular event among local youths, carrying a message of care for the environment.
 Several live bands perform, both local and foreign and the weather never disappoints at this time of year, all in all creating a great laid back, outdoor event to attend.

 So grab a beer and some food, find yourself a nice patch and just chill out.

 14. Isle of MTV Malta and Music Week

 Where?
 The Granaries, Floriana (just outside Valletta) and various nightlife venues around the islands.

 Why visit?
 World famous artists, excellent backdrop and great atmosphere.

 Event info: www.isleofmtv.com

 Music festivals are all the rage these days, and Malta is not immune.
-The Isle of MTV boats a jaw-dropping collection of headline acts each year (Past line ups included Lady Gaga, David Guetta, Will.i.am, Nelly Furtado, Rita Ora, Enrique Iglesias, Jason Derulo, Maroon 5, OneRepublic, Jessie J, amongst many other household names), and thousands upon thousands of hedonistic music-lovers converge on the island’s shores in late June for one of the largest free open-air concert in the whole of Europe.
+The Isle of MTV Malta boasts a jaw-dropping collection of headline acts each year (Past line ups included Lady Gaga, Martin Garrix, David Guetta, Will.I.Am, Rita Ora, Jason Derulo, Maroon 5, OneRepublic, Wiz Khalifa, Jessie J and many other popular artists and DJs), and thousands upon thousands of hedonistic music-lovers converge on the island’s shores in late June for one of the largest free open-air concert in the whole of Europe.